alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 <p>
 <pre class="file" data-target="clipboard">
 engine: localhost:19076 # URL and port to running Qlik Associative Engine instance
-app: /myapp.qvf   # App name that the tool should open a session against.
+app: /testscript.qvf   # App name that the tool should open a session against.
 script: testscript.qvs # Path to a script that should be set in the app
 connections: # Connections that should be created in the app
-  testdata: # Name of the exposed connection
+  testdata: # Name of the connection
       connectionstring: /data # Connectionstring (qConnectionString) of the connection.
 For a folder connector this is an absolute or relative path inside of the engine docker container.
       type: folder # Type of connection

 </pre>
 </p>
 </details>